Chandreshyy/tripadvisor-scraper/README.md

 ## How it works

-You can provide us any Tripadvisor URL and we will return the results right away.
+You can provide us with any Tripadvisor URL, and we will return the results right away.

 ## Python input code example